MCunha17/tutorial-regex/README.md

 The displayed license badge is sourced from <a href="https://shields.io/category/license">Shields IO</a>.

 ## Description
 This GitHub Gist provides an in-depth tutorial on understanding and breaking down a specific regular expression (regex), specifically a regex for matching HTML tags.
 Regular expressions are fundamental to manipulating and validating text patterns.
-This guide will assist you in your journey to mastering regex by dissecting its components and explaining how they function in detail.
+This guide will assist you in you in understanding regex for matching HTML by dissecting its components and explaining how they function in detail.

 ## Table of Contents
 * [Repository](#repository)